kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/01-signup/05-input-state.md

 ![react dev tools](https://i.imgur.com/T1wYiPk.png)

+## Destructure and set values of form fields
+* Our form fields will never show what is inside them unless you explicitly set their values to what is stored in `state`
+* Destructuring will save you typing and make your code more readable
-## Set the values of the form field to be our state
+* Set the values of the form field to be our state

 `Signup.js`